BEST PRICES: OWNERS pay no booking fees so rates are cheaper than on other websites. Check and compare!

-In general hiking around Sayulita is mostly confined to hiking to different beaches.
-This is in part because any hike striking off inland into the jungle will soon find Hwy.200.
-However, the hikes between town and outlaying beaches can be full of adventure and offer the opportunity to see birds & wildlife as trails cut through the jungle.
+In general, hiking around Sayulita is mostly confined to hiking to different beaches.
+This is in part because any hike striking off inland into the jungle will soon find Highway 200.
+However, the hikes between town and outlying beaches can be full of adventure and offer the opportunity to see birds & wildlife as trails cut through the jungle.
 The Monkey Mountain hike does not involve a beach and a hill hike towards San Pancho can avoid the beach if you are looking for a break from the sand.
+Joining a hiking tour from a highly recommended local company offers fun and adventure.
+MexiTreks offers local hikes with an experienced, bilingual guide, such as the popular Monkey Mountain hike, hiking through dense tropical forest on the Camino de Jaguar, as well as fun day trips near Sayulita where you can hike to see ancient petroglyphs.
+Another local company, WildMex, offers fun, adventure and hikes for all skill levels.
+With experienced guides who know the area, are trained in first aid, bilingual, and are able to point out interesting birds and animals along the way, you will be sure to have a great adventure while on your Sayulita vacation.
+WildMex uses profits from hiking tours to help build and maintain the trails around Sayulita.

 Caution: Even though the hikes are easy on well-defined trails you should use common sense and take a few precautions.
 (1) Tell someone where you are going.
 (2) Carry water - 3 liters for a day.
 Suggestion - freeze a bottle of water overnight and wrap a towel around it when you set off and you will have cold water for later on.
 Take frequent sips rather than infrequent big gulps.
 (3) Take some food.
 (4) Carry a medical kit; if you do not have one collect together sun block, aspirin, a bandage - crepe/elastic preferably, antiseptic cream, bug spray, a whistle – to attract attention in an emergency.
 (5) a small flashlight would be a good idea.
 (6) Wildlife – encounters with animals will be rare, but snakes, scorpions, land crabs, insects and bird life are all around.
 Do not touch nor feed wild animals, some are dangerous.
 (7) All hikes can be done in sandals except Monkey Mountain.
 (8) Please do not go off the trails as this needlessly damages the plants and upsets the ecology of the area.